gastonioter/mapty/README.md

-# Mapty: app for yours Workouts
+# Mapty: Map your Workouts

 ## Mark yours running/cycling workouts on a map
+### Keep a trak of all your workouts around the world

 ## Check it out